paulrouget/servo-embedding-api/README.md

 problematic as it's an orthogonal problem (we usually refer to app level or operating system access as "Runtime).

-## Overview
+# Overview

-**WIP**

 The most important interfaces are: Browser, HistoryEntry, Pipeline, LoadData and Viewport.

 Basic structure is: A browser that holds a reference to history entries, that hold a reference to a pipeline.

-A Browser is rendered is a Viewport.
+A Browser is rendered in a Viewport.
-A Pipeline can be rendered independently in a PreviewViewport
+A Pipeline can be rendered independently.

 Pipeline can live without a history entry or a browser (orphan pipeline).

-### Browser

-Servo: top level `Frame`.
-Aka top level BrowsingContext.
-The equivalent of a tab.

-- list of `HistoryEntry`
+The embedder holds a list of Browser objects.

-- one entry is "active"
-- other entries are history
+## Browser object

+Servo equivalent: a top level Frame.

+Equivalent of a tab, a top level browsing context.
+Holds a reference to a StorageSession object (see bellow).
+Holds a list of HistoryEntries (see below).
+Holds a list of ContentBlockers (see below).
+One history entry is active (current pipeline).

-- default properties for future documents
+Holds default properties for future pipelines.
-- can be created empty or with a set of LoadData for session restore

-### HistoryEntry

-Servo: `FrameState`.
-Information about a history entry.
-The related document/pipeline might be alive or not in memory.

-- title, url
-- purge/restore pipeline
-- reference to pipeline if pipeline alive
-- can export LoadData for future restore
+Is responsible to navigate through the history.
+Fire events when a new entry is available (user clicks on a link).

+## HistoryEntries

+Servo equivalent: FrameState.

+Holds an optional reference to a pipeline.
+Pipeline might be dead.
+Holds a reference to LoadData (see below).

-### Pipeline
+## Pipeline

-Servo: direct `Pipeline` descendant of top level `Frame`.
-A document.

-As many properties, events and actions for a document.
+A page.

+A reference to a servo pipeline.
+Offers access to many internal information about the document.
+Fires many events to keep track of the document status (loading state, security state, etc) and request user actions (prompts, security questions, …).

 Can be pending, loading, interactive, complete (loaded).

-Can be preloading.
+A pipeline implements some extra interfaces: Editable (to build the app "edit" menu), FindInPage (to build a in page text search), HTTPObserverManager (to track and overwrite HTTP connections), MultimediaManager (to track multimedia content, to silence a tab for example), Printable (to implement Print to printer or Print to PDF).

+## Preloading

+It's possible to create a new "orphan" pipeline and later attach it to a Browser, as long as they share the same session.

-### LoadData
+## LoadData

-A dictionnary.
-Minimal set of info required to store a history entry on disk for future session restore.
-It's also holds the information to create a new pipeline.
+Serializable.
+Minimal set of information to create or restore a pipeline.
+Is used to save a history entry if pipeline is being purged (#11893).
+Is used to restore session (list LoadData can be store on disk).
+Is used to transmit request, to the embedder, to open a new window or a new tab.

+## The StorageSession object, and restore session

+Holds offline data: appcache, cookies, fileSystem, indexdb, localStorage, serviceworkers.
+Has methods to clear data.
+Is serializable to write to disk.

+No disk IO is done in Servo.

+Up to the embedder to save and restore data from disk.

+A storage session stores offline data (cookies, localStorage, …).
+To build a session recovery, storage session needs to be serialized and written to disk, along with a list of list of list of LoadData (for tab restore).
+List of list of list because a browser is usually made of a list of windows made of a list of tabs made of a list of history entries.
+It's up to the embedder to regularly saved the session.
+The process of writing the storage session and the loaddata will require disk access, which is supposed to be handled by the embedder.

+## ContentBlocker

+A Browser has access to multiple content blockers: Popup blocker, tracking content blocker, mixed content blocker, custom blocker (à la Safari).
+A pipeline can temporarly enable/disable a content blocker.

-### Viewport
+## Viewport

 Where a pipeline is rendered.

+We want to dissociate clipping area and content boundaries.
+A viewport object defines the boundaries geometry.

+A viewport is responsible to pass keyboard/mouse/touch events to the Browser/pipeline.

 3 types of viewport:
 - interactive: its layout define the size of the rendered pipeline.
-Events are forwarded to the pipeline (scroll, mouse, (keys events will be different))
+Events are forwarded to the pipeline.
-- passive: used to preview a pipeline.
-Its size does affect the pipeline.
+- passive: used to preview a (possibly) frozen pipeline.
+Its size does NOT affect the pipeline.
 - headless: not graphic output

-## Web Extensions implementation

-The Web Extension API can be implemented by combining:
-- The Servo embedding API (script injection, WebRequestManager, browserAction, …)
-- Servo API consumer code (for example, tabs management, bookmarks, …)
-- runtime code (for example, native windows, part of the WE runtime API, …)

-## WebDriver

-- can we implement (part of?) webdriver on top of the embedding api?